gk0x/brain_training_in_java/README.md

 ### TaskFive:<br>
 [pl] Napisz program zamieniający łancuch znaków słowa "coding" na ciąg bajtów odpowiadający tym znakom.<br>
 [eng] Write a program to replace the string of "coding" into a string of bytes corresponding to those characters. <br>
+### TaskSix: <br>
+[pl] Napisz program zamieniający ciąg bajtów {115,122,121,102,114} na łańcuch znaków odpowiadający tym liczbom [eng] Write a program that converts the byte string {115,122,121,102,114} into a string corresponding to these numbers